 Most student loan borrowers realize that paying extra towards their debt will get the loans paid off faster.
 What many people fail to realize is the dramatic difference that just a little bit extra can make.
 This dramatic difference is especially true for people who are making minimum payments.

-Perhaps the most frustrating part of this situation is the fact that the vast majority of your payments are being applied to interest rather than the principal balance.
+Perhaps the most frustrating part of this situation is the fact that the vast majority of your payments are applied to interest rather than the principal balance.
 These payments that are almost entirely interest hardly put a dent in your loan balance and merely represent large profits for your lender.

 If you could pay $110 per month instead of that $100 per month, it might not seem like much, but it could fast-track your debt elimination.
 Instead of having your principal balance drop by $10 per month, it now drops by $20 per month.
 By paying $10 extra, you have doubled the monthly dent to your principal balance!
+If that extra $10 gets paid every month, the loan is paid off a full six years earlier.

 The best way to eliminate student debt is to pay the minimum on all of your loans except one.
 For that one remaining loan, you pay it down as aggressively as possible.